top of page

 ABOUT ME

-I'm a cultural geographer and a Lecturer in Digital Culture, Society and Economy in the Department of Digital Humanities, King’s College London.
-I have a PhD from Royal Holloway University of London, working in partnership with the Ordnance Survey on studying everyday digital mapping practices.
-I'm primarily interested in the tensions and contradictions that emerge when we examine how digital society and technology is theorised alongside how everyday life is lived.
-I'm the editor-in-chief of the Livingmaps Review, a bi-annual journal for radical and critical cartography.
-We welcome a range of submission styles from academics, artists, activists and others interested in maps and mapping practices.
-I'm also a member of the recently established Mapping Futures Imaginaries network.
+Mike Duggan holds a PhD in Cultural Geography from Royal Holloway University of London, working in partnership with the Ordnance Survey on studying everyday digital mapping practices.
+Mike is primarily interested in the intersections between technology, culture and everyday life.
+He has studied everyday mapping practices, the lived experiences of the sharing economy and video conferencing platforms.
+He a director of the Livingmaps Network and the editor-in-chief of the Livingmaps Review, a bi-annual journal for radical and critical cartography, which welcomes a range of submission styles from academics, artists, activists and others interested in maps and mapping practices.
+His latest book is All Mapped Out, is published by Reaktion Books (2024).

 ALL MAPPED OUT